 I believe in flouring generously, but I dust off the extra flour with a 2 3/4″ large pastry brush before putting the pastry in the pan.
 I use the smaller, 1″ pastry brushes for egg washes and melted butter.
 They are precise and their bristles stay put.

-These are the only brushes I’ve found that don’t loose hair and hold up to use over time: Matfer Bourgeat Flat Pastry Brushes.
+These are the only brushes I’ve found that don’t lose hair and hold up to use over time: Matfer Bourgeat Flat Pastry Brushes.
 I have tried all sorts of different types of brushes and I adore these over a silicone brush or any other brand.

 In fact, the only one to bite the dust was because my husband used it to grease a hot pan!
 (Real tears and yelling were involved… that’s how much I love these brushes… plus I was emotional that day.)